Stimmi/quizappp2/README.md

 ## To do
 - Add payconiq qr codes to registration process
+- toevoegen snack pakketten
-- Make a component to control which rounds are accessible -> Done 16/01/2020
+- Make a component to control which rounds are accessible -> Done 16/01/2021
 - Build a home page
-- In quiz component blokkeren dat je bij enter de form submit -> Done 16/01/2020
+- In quiz component blokkeren dat je bij enter de form submit -> Done 16/01/2021
 - Triple ronde / correctie voorzien
-- Score per ronde / ploeg
+- Score per ronde / ploeg -> Done 23/01/2021
+- Domeinnaam configureren
+- Find a solution for ABC video